KartofellFirst/Hotoe/README.md

 ## Description

-**Hotoe** is a lightweight cross-platform application engine designed specifically for building desktop HUDs, bars, menus, and [EWAs](PHILOSOPHY.md) using standard Web technologies.
+**Hotoe** is a lightweight application engine designed specifically for building EWAs (bars, menus, HUDs.
+[Learn more](EWA.md)) using standard Web technologies.

 It abstracts low-level display layers (like Wayland's `layer_shell` or OS-native overlay surfaces) into a unified, zero-config HTML/CSS/JS runtime, powered by [Fluent-X Native Capabilities API](Fluent-X.md).

-## Is Hotoe better?
+### Is Hotoe a good fit?
-For
-- A frontend guy that just wants to build something native already
+Is definitely for:
+- A frontend guy who can make beautiful things, but can't run it without a browser runtime
-- Newbies in programming who want to customize their systems
+- Newbies in programming who want to customize their systems, but it's hard to find the best stack to learn rn
-- A tired appdev who’s done with big Electron/Tauri APIs and 20-minute “quick starts”
+- A tired dev who’s done with big Electron/Tauri APIs and 20-minute “quick starts” and knows he just needs an EWA
-- Someone whose frontend is already a 10k+ line file and doesn’t want to figure out how to bolt Node or Rust on top of it
+- Someone whose frontend is already a 10k+ line document and doesn’t want to figure out how to bolt Node or Rust on top of it

-— YES.

-The main thing we want you to understand about Hotoe is that this is not just another framework.
-Hotoe is built **specifically** for its type of applications.

-That is why our API is way shorter than whatever other frameworks can provide you with — we just don’t put any tools there that are not supposed to be.
+Our API is and conveniently scoped on EWAs, making it short and readable.

 You don’t learn ~~Node~~, don’t learn ~~Rust~~. **You already know basic JS and that's enough for an application**.

-You won't find any other framework where the whole app fits into one .html file.
-It's either:
-> "we have built a whole new language on top of JS"

-or

-> "build your pseudo-browser on Node to run your HTML frontend as an app"

-because they don’t have the same approach as ours. **Hotoe ships its standards into the industry**

-### Switching to Hotoe is not a problem
-You may be thinking you are losing tools by switching to Hotoe.
-But you don’t have to lose your `npm`...
+### Commong problems
+How not to loose your npm, pip and other
 [How to connect any additional backend to Hotoe in 2 lines](Extensions.md)

 Hotoe does not require you to lock inside of its API.
 Hotoe built to build EWAs.
 And EWAs are embeddable and able to cooperate with normal apps. **We don’t restrict that, we provide toolkit for that.**

 Switching to Hotoe is not a problem, it's the solution for the problem.

-## The Alternatives
-Here is our alternatives to compare and make sure we are better:
+### Problems we take care of
+You could not know, but your usual frameworks are not built to create widgets, menus and etc..
+Here's a current situation in short:

 | Framework | Desktop Layer Support | DX (Web Tech) | Cross-Platform HUDs | The Catch |
 | :--- | :---: | :---: | :---: | :--- |